nrkno/sofie-core/packages/documentation/docs/user-guide/intro.md

 ### Modular Device Control

-Sofie controls playout devices \(such as vision and audio mixers, graphics and video playback\) via the Playout Gateway, using the [timeline](dictionary#timeline).
+Sofie controls playout devices \(such as vision and audio mixers, graphics and video playback\) via the Playout Gateway, using the [Timeline](concepts-and-architecture#timeline).
 The Playout Gateway controls the devices and keeps track of their state and statuses, and lets the user know via the GUI if something's wrong that can affect the show.

 ### _State-based Playout_